webdevops/php-docker-boilerplate/README.md

 Supports:

-- Nginx
+- Nginx or Apache HTTPd
 - PHP-FPM
-- MySQL
-- Solr
+- MySQL, MariaDB or PerconaDB
-- Elasticsearch
+- Solr or Elasticsearch

 This Docker boilerplate based on the best practises and don't use too much magic.
 Configuration of each docker container is availabe in the docker/ directory - feel free to customize.